khofstadter/enhancingaudiodescription.com/_posts/2023-01-04-mysight-york-workshop-day-2.md

 Jade: That's the main one.

-Lydia: That's the main I have definetely learnt.
+Lydia: That's the main I have definitely learnt.

 Jade: I am still sort of learning I think.